Bosch vs DeWalt: Which Power Tool Brand is Better in 2023?

 DeWalt is trusted primarily by professionals and used by trade woodworkers and metalworkers.
-Although Bosch does have a range of high-end power tools for the professional market, they also cater to the DIY and enthusiast market with reasonable quality, competitively-priced tools.
+Although Bosch has a range of high-end power tools for the professional market, they also cater to the DIY and enthusiast market with reasonable quality, competitively-priced tools.

 At first glance, it appears that DeWalt is the go-to brand for professionals, while Bosch is the better option for beginners and keen amateurs.
 However, that isn’t necessarily the case.
-Below, we take a look at their history and compare everything from their current product line to typical prices.
-We look at warranty levels and custom service, too, to help you decide which is the better power tool brand.
+Below, we’ll look at their history and compare everything from their current product line to typical prices.
+We’ll also examine the warranties and customer service to help you decide which is the better power tool brand.

 A Quick Comparison